Renting an affordable home

 Social Rented Housing refers to affordable rental properties that are available to local people on the HomePoint register.
 This type of housing is let at a low rent on a secure basis to those in severe housing need.

-Social Rented Housing is owned and let by Local Authorities, Registered Providers or other private providers, and is provided under equivalent rental arrangements as agreed with the either the Local Authority or the Homes & Communities Agency.
+Social Rented Housing is owned and let by Local Authorities, Registered Providers or other private providers, and is provided under equivalent rental arrangements as agreed with the either the Local Authority or Homes England.

 These homes are subject to rent controls that require a rent of no more than 80% of the local market rent, which also includes any service charges where applicable.